aroflcoppter/dankium/README.md

 * AdGuard encrypted DNS for extra privacy and security
 * Strong Android 13 Sandbox with minsdk bump
 * External password manager first
-* AGPL 3.0 license to protect your rights
+* AGPL 3.0 license to protect your rights (You must be given the source if someone even streams dankium to you from the cloud so it's better than GPL)
 * No p2p webRTC to protect IP
 * Disabled background sync to reduce attack surface
 * much more